Hallowell, Maine: Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Hallowell has a humid continental climate, abbreviated "Dfb" on climate maps.

 Culture

 Hallowell is nicknamed "The Little Easy," or "New Orleans on the Kennebec."
 The city is also known as "Maine's Antique Riverport."

 Since 1968, the community has hosted Old Hallowell Day, an annual celebration hosted on the third weekend of July, that includes a parade, fireworks, and live performances.

 The city is the home of Gaslight Theater, one of Maine's oldest community theater companies.

 Hallowell has been a regional center for the arts for many years in central Maine, with renowned art galleries, performing arts theaters, studios, festivals, and local artists.
 Hallowell is also home to renowned bars, taverns and restaurants, with the downtown area having a high concentration of eating and drinking establishments.

-The Hallowell Farmers' Market takes place every Tuesday from 4:00 pm until dark on the riverfront.
+The Hallowell Farmers' Market takes place every Saturday from 9:00 am until 12:00 pm at Stevens Commons.